ClearAll2/SmartSleepApp/README.md

 For more features, you can upgrade to Smart Sleep+.

-## Smart Sleep+
+## Smart Sleep+ (We are offering 80 free promo code at [#A80](a80.md) until 30/09/2025)

 Why should you get Smart Sleep+ (one-time payment):
+- Pay once and keep forever
-- Nap timer
+- Nap Timer: Take a nap without disturbance
+- Amazing sounds and the option to play your personalized sounds
-- Amazing sounds
+- Amazing Gentle Wake sounds for the best wake-up experience
 - Amazing themes
-- More setting options
+- More setting options for the best experience
 - Support future development
 - Be the first one to get latest features